 - Regurgitation (backing up) of stomach acids

-- Difficulty swallowing (Note: This symptom requires immediate medical
+- Difficulty swallowing (Note: This symptom requires immediate medical attention.)

 What risk factors are associated with Barrett's esophagus?

-There are a number of risk factors for the development of
+There are a number of risk factors for the development of Barrett's esophagus, including:

-- Symptoms of gastroesophageal reflux disease
+- Symptoms of GERD

 - Increasing age